Gelochka/VLBI_calibrated_troposphere_2018_2025/README.md

     21.800     7.704   863.006   953.000    61.389    66.773 0 0             506 </pre>

 All you need now is subtract  troposphere and clock parameters (line 504) and process experiment using the standard least squares method.

-All you need now is subtract  troposphere and clock parameters (line 504) and process experiment using the standard least squares method.
  ```fortran
     IF (ICD1.EQ.4) then